jjr2024/cs-457-project/README.md

 The key difference in the data are the criteria for labeling.
 Unlike the 5% (1-month) and 10% (3-month) thresholds in the main analysis, here we use
 1% and 3% thresholds.

-We use the same data processing strategy as the main analysis.
-Google's 69 available transcripts are split into text chunks.
+We use a similar data processing strategy as the main analysis.
+Google's 69 available transcripts are split into text chunks (each transcript is split into smaller text files by speaker).
 Those text chunks are individual observations.
 Those observations are split 80-10-10 into train, development, and test sets.

 Then we look for the hyperparameters to use.
 We repeatedly train BERT on the dev set with different learning rates and batch sizes, with 3 epochs per pairing.
 We save and use the learning rate and batch size that correspond to the lowest 3rd epoch loss.